 - Decentralized Capital (DC) – an autonomous, decentralized bank for the blockchain age, providing boreal loans to users anywhere in the world.

-With EtherDelta continuously failing its users, a competitor was definitely needed on the Ethereum-based exchange market.
+To conclude this exchange review, we must say that with EtherDelta continuously failing its users, a competitor was definitely needed on the Ethereum-based exchange market.
 While IDEX is still relatively new, it has managed to win over many former EtherDelta users, which can be seen from its current status as the no.1 Dapp on the Ethereum blockchain.
 Its excellent features have deservedly launched it there and it looks like its rise has only just begun.